What Is It?

 - a high-level writeup of details and recommendations,

-- your project broken down into big chunks,
+- your project broken down into a few big chunks,

 - a high level writeup for each chunk,